kabk/go2_2019-2020/README.md

 This is an example of a node js express server which tracks votes for a new "bee hive location" in the KABK.

+## Making an edit ---

+Hello world ... is a progam by Dennis Riche